steveazzolin/beyond-topo-segnns/README.md

 ## Reproducing the Experiments

-We report in the following the explicit commands used to reproduce our experiments.
+We report in `reproducing_commands.md` the explicit commands used to reproduce our experiments.
 The `--task` parameter regulates the behaviour of the code, and can be set as follows:

 - `test`: Evaluate the model
 - `train`: Train the model